 - Kopi-C – Coffee with evaporated or fresh milk and sugar

 Just suffix ‘peng’ to these names if you want the iced version of the same coffee.

-Look at this chart by Singapore tourism to know more variants of Kopi.
+Look at this chart by Singapore Tourism to know more about the variants.

 History of Ya Kun Brand

 The history of the Ya Kun brand goes back to a Chinese migrant Loi Ah Koon who landed in Singapore in 1926 as a 15-year-old.
 In fact, the brand name ‘Ya Kun’ is just another variation of its founder’s name.
 He started the initial coffee stall with 2 other partners who soon left the business for other ventures.
 Loi Ah Koon was then joined by his wife to run the stall.
 Kaya butter is his wife’s contribution to the menu.

 The most famous coffee stall was at La Pau Sat – the famous eat street of Singapore.

 Now, of course, Ya Kun is a big brand with franchise operations in most of South East Asia.

 Killiney Kopitiam is another brand that is famous in Singapore.
 This brand also dates back to the early 20th CE though it was earlier known as Kheng Hoe Heng.
 There are many other smaller brands that sell Kaya toast and Kopi.
 It is not very difficult to identify them – you will usually find long queues in front of them.
 If you still need help, look at this article that lists smaller but good Kaya toast joints in Singapore.